sronnqvist/discourse-ablstm/README.md

 }
 ```

+The paper is also available as a [poster](https://github.com/sronnqvist/discourse-ablstm/blob/master/acl_poster.pdf), which was presented at the ACL conference.

 The work is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/), for academic use please cite above paper.

 ## Requirements